pertark/nobrac/README.md

 ## Problem 🔎

-The increase in carbon dioxide is intensifying the natural greenhouse effect, resulting in a rise in global temperatures.
-This leads to regional and seasonal temperature extremes, diminished snow cover and sea ice, amplified heavy rainfall, and devastating habitats for flora and fauna.
+An increase in carbon dioxide is supercharging the natural greenhouse effect, causing global temperature to rise.

+This is important because that extra heat is...
+    - driving regional and seasonal temperature extremes
+    - diminishing snow cover and sea ice
+    - amplifying heavy rainfall
+    - devastating habitats for both flora and fauna

 Climate change is a pressing issue, and urgent action is needed to mitigate its worst outcomes.

 ## Inspiration 🌟